Atlas Mapped: Private Network Peering on Azure & GCP

 MongoDB Atlas Global Clusters are very powerful, making it possible for practically any developer or organization to easily deploy, manage, and scale a distributed database layer optimized for low-latency reads and writes anywhere in the world.
 We're very excited to see what you build with this new functionality.

 Global clusters are available today on Amazon Web Services, Google Cloud Platform, and Microsoft Azure for clusters M30 and larger.

-With the release of MongoDB 4.0, we’re excited to announce the availability of free cloud monitoring, the easiest way to monitor and visualize the status of your MongoDB deployments.
+With the release of MongoDB 4.0, we’re excited to announce the availability of free cloud-based monitoring, the easiest way to monitor and visualize the status of your MongoDB deployments.